nklingen/DocRankingWebsite/content/docs/Timeline.md

 The entire code is demonstrated on the right.

 Additionally, we tried utilizing the sections.json file, and instead return an equal number of top TF-IDF scored sentences *per section*, however this implementation did not yield any significant improvements.
+In results, we will show the performance of this version of TF-IDF in comparison to the vanilla version.

 Moreover, we also attempted to increase the amount of tokens from 128 to 258 and 512; this did not yield any significant improvements.
 Instead it merely increased runtime lineraly in proportion to the number of tokens.
 (Twice the amount of data took roughly twice the amount of time).
+This version of TF-IDF will also be discussed in the results.

 ### BERT with one head